HellsJanitor/No-Hit-Challenge/README.md

 All other damage should work as normal.

 ### Changes
-Added 2 kill counters, one for kills since last death, and one for kills total.
+~~Added 2 kill counters, one for kills since last death, and one for kills total.~~

-Removed kill counters and death counters as they're inaccurate and need reworking
+~~Removed kill counters and death counters as they're inaccurate and need reworking~~

-Added back fully functional kill counters and death counter.
+Added back fully functional kill counters and a death counter.